Saruccio/ff5_atmega328p_other_baud/README.md

 # ff5_atmega328p_other_baud
 FlashForth for ATmega328P recompiled for custom baud rate.

-This repository provides pre-compiled `.hex` binaries and configuration sources for **FlashForth 5** configured with serial baud rates not available in the main distribution.
+This repository provides precompiled `.hex` binaries and configuration sources for **FlashForth 5** configured with serial baud rates not available in the main distribution.

-At the moment the HEX availabel are:
+At the moment, the `.hex` binaries available are:
-- **115200**
+- **115200:** `328-16MHz-115200.hex`
-- **500000**
+- **500000:** `328-16MHz-500000.hex`

-The images have been re-compiled from source taken from official Source Forge site; in particular from
+The images were recompiled from source taken from official SourceForge repository, specifically commit:

 **flashforth-code-6f2fd267ac54cb6cf166e29eaad3a9134170dfa0**

-To recompile the sources I installed the last suite MPLABX with all optional packages on my Linux box therfore I opened the project '''flashforth/avr/FF-ATMEGA.X''' and after an automatic conversion performed by the IDE itself I was able to do a build.
+To recompile the sources I installed the latest MPLABX suite with all optional packages on a Linux system, opened the project `flashforth/avr/FF-ATMEGA.X`, and let the IDE perform an automatic conversion before building.

-From the IDE I opened the file '''flashforth/avr/src/config-xc8.inc''' and changed the UART baudrate.
+To change the baud rate, I edited the file `flashforth/avr/src/config-xc8.inc` directly within the IDE.

-All HEXs have been tested on my Arduino Nano V3 (ATmega328P) for my hobby projects.
+All `.hex` binaries have been tested successfully on my Arduino Nano V3 (ATmega328P) across various hobby projects.

 ---